DATA CENTERS

 Don't get stuck with the tab!
 Speak up!

-Hyper-scale data-center developers are shaking down states across the US for the most profitable sites for their facilities.
-And because those data centers use HUGE amounts of power, utilities are working hard to locate data centers within their service areas.
+Hyper-scale data-center developers are shaking down communities and states across the US for the most profitable sites for their facilities.
+Because those data centers use HUGE amounts of power, utilities are working hard to have them locate within their service areas.

 You could be forced to pay for the utilities' $3B gamble.